 Where did the shark teeth come from?
 Not nearby, which makes the paleontological collection even more baffling.

-Jerusalem’s – found beneath the site formerly known as the Givati parking lot just beyond the walls of the Old City – and the entire area actually sit on a prehistoric seabed.
+Jerusalem’s City of David – found beneath the site formerly known as the Givati parking lot just beyond the walls of the Old City – and the entire area actually sit on a prehistoric seabed.
 Stroll the hills and in some spots you may find sea urchins, shells and other long-dead life forms from many millions of years ago.

 Dr. Tuetken says that at first he, too, entertained the thesis that the shark teeth had originated in the sedimentary rock strata that comprise the bedrock in and around Jerusalem and beneath the City of David.